 You’ll pass through sprawling farmland, along the edge of steep cliffs, through deep cuttings and along the shores of the Khwae Yai River.

-It’s one of the main things to do in Kanchanaburi, and you can buy your tickets at the train station.
+Riding the Death Railway is one of the main things to do in Kanchanaburi, and you can buy your tickets at the train station.
+It really adds a dose of excitement to Kanchanaburi sightseeing.

-NOMADasaurus Tip – Sit on the lefthand side of the train for the best views.
+NOMADasaurus Tip – Sit on the lefthand side of the Death Railway train for the best views.

 Explore Tham Krasae